wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 3.2 =
+* Added: we released the first few premium add-ons for WP SlimStat.
+You can now enhance its geolocation interface by getting more in-depth details about your visitors, or see what your registered users are doing on your site.
+(Check them out)[http://slimstat.getused.to.it]!
+* Added: new option to disable the detection of your visitors' browsers anti-aliasing support (thank you, [masspamak](http://wordpress.org/support/topic/remove-the-html5-canvas-element))
+* Added: you can now refresh single reports, instead of reloading the entire page
+* Updated: SlimStat's event tracking functionality has been updated to include [Sarah's feedback](http://wordpress.org/support/topic/event-tracking-page-page-load-not-working) on jQuery events
+* Updated: the size of the 'country' column in the database has been increased to 16 characters (to record information about regions and US States, with the corresponding add-on)
+* Fixed: a bug affecting the way Downloads were being tracked (thank you, [carbeck](http://wordpress.org/support/topic/input-format-of-tracking-downloads))
+* Fixed: a bug related to the Asynchronous Mode and filters
+* Fixed: a bug causing a permission error to be displayed in some cases (thank you, [cvoive874](http://wordpress.org/support/topic/update-authors-can-not-see-stats) and [Patrick.T](http://wordpress.org/support/topic/user-role-collaborator-dont-see-the-statistics))
+* Fixed: if the visitor's originating IP is the same as his public ip, the former won't be recorded (thank you, [trekkerz](http://wordpress.org/support/topic/wp-slimstat-disappeared-from-admin-settings))

 = 3.1 =
 * Updated: if you are upgrading from 2.8.4 or earlier, you MUST first install version 3.0 (deactivate/activate) and then upgrade to the latest release available
 * Updated: Goodbye Countries table, hello GeoIP.dat.
 Yes, after more than 3 years, I've decided to replace the ip2country table with the corresponding DAT file provided by MaxMind.
 This will improve the tracker's performance, eliminate custom tables from the database and make everybody happy!